dimitarminchev/spoj0/README.md

 - Ivo Kamenarov, E-mail: <ikk@ami.uni-ruse.bg>

 ## About
 - Original web interface is written on PERL by Milo Sredkov.
-Online Demo: [dev.bfu.bg][6].
 - Brand new web interface is written on PHP by Dimitar Minchev.
-Online Demo: [atp.bfu.bg][7].
 - Contestation (Questions and Answers) by Ivo Kamenarov.

 [1]: https://www.ubuntu.com/download/alternative-downloads/